Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 What You Bring With You

-With all that baggage and scenarios, there is one thing that they all have in common.
+With all that baggage and different scenarios, there is one thing that they all have in common.
 We all have egos.
 Think back to the last time you were in a fight or doing a demonstration with someone and they showed you up or beat you.
 You probably initially felt like a failure right?

-Wondering why the techniques didn't work or what you did wrong.
+You probably wondered why the techniques didn't work or what you did wrong.
 Then the embarrassment kicks in because your self-confidence turned out to be built on sand instead of solid ground, leaving you perceived as weak and a failure by others.

 This isn't something to embarrassed about though.
 Its an Id built into all schools and teachers.
-From samurai who would fight death matches with other samurai from other sword schools, to the modern conflict between traditional, non-western martial artists and western mixed martial artists.
+From samurai who would fight deathmatches with other samurai from other sword schools, to the modern conflict between traditional, non-western martial artists and western mixed martial artists.
 The ego will be rooted in different things such as nationalism, race, local schools or teams.
 Despite the different coats though, the animal underneath is still the same.

 This kind of pride is what usually causes arguments within martial arts communities.
 Not exactly apocalyptic, but not very uplifting either.
-And perhaps many practitioners don’t really care for it to be if I were to be honest.
+And perhaps many practitioners don’t really care for it to be if I were, to be honest.

 That said though, I also strongly believe that martial arts is one of the few human tools that can become more than just a than its conception.
 It can raise a person above their own egos, but how?
 Many modern disciplines across the world make this claim, yet still suffer from the same limitations when challenged.
 So I developed some ideas from my own experiences and encounters I have had with different practitioners.